emtilt/ph410s21/_pages/about.md

 # PH410 - Electricity and Magnetism - Fall 2019 - 3 credits

 # This website is still under construction.
-The information, other than the textbook information and prerequisites, is not yet necessarily correct.
-Do not rely on this information until this notice is removed.
+The information below is correct but unfinished.
+I've marked the areas that I'm still working on in a red font.
+The rest of the page should be mostly correct.
+I'll have this whole site finished by the first day of class.

 ## Contact Information